Find Help and Support

 Victims of crime have rights that depend on the laws of the location (state, territory, tribe) where the crime occurred.
 Some of the laws that might apply to you if a person has committed the crime of sexual assault against you include:

 - Availability of a forensic exam (rape kit) at no cost to you

 - Confidential access to victim advocates

-- Time limits (statute of limitations) on reporting a sexual assault to the police
+- Time limits (statute of limitations) on certain legal actions

 - Mandated reporting of the assault if you are a vulnerable person (child or elder adult)